tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   * Presidential election results

-  * Occurrence/effects/impacts of natural storms and disasters
+  * Occurrence/effects/impacts of natural disasters

   * Planetary climate and atmosphere conditions/composition, etc.

-* Underscore to students that the predictions made by **machine learning** algorithms are driving decision making on a global scale.
-Commercial and government leaders all leverage **machine learning** in some capacity: **machine learning** outcomes are helping industries become more proactive than reactive.
-Machine learning is at the forefront of all initiatives to make data-driven decisions.
+* Underscore to students that the predictions made by **machine learning** algorithms drive decision making on a global scale.
+Commercial and government leaders all leverage **machine learning** in some capacity: **machine learning** outcomes are helping industries become more proactive, rather than reactive.

-* Communicate to students that the world of **machine learning** is sometimes viewed as nebulous and enigmatic: a niche field of programming involving heavy statistical calculations, programming conundrums, and loaded words like **artificial intelligence**.
+* Communicate that **machine learning** is sometimes viewed as somewhat nebulous and enigmatic: a niche field of programming that involves heavy statistical calculations, programming conundrums, and loaded words like **artificial intelligence**.
 Highlight that while **machine learning** can be challenging, it is just the application of algorithms, statistics, and statistical libraries to solve data and business problems.

   * Like all other functions, machine learning models are provided as libraries.
 Common machine learning libraries include **Scikit-Learn**, **TensorFlow**, and **SciPy**.
 Services like Amazon Web Services and Google Cloud Platform offer proprietary machine learning libraries that can be used within their cloud ecosystems.
 These libraries, as well as the open-source community, make the execution of machine learning models as simple as calling a Pandas function.

   * Summarize the machine learning pipeline and explain to students that all machine learning pipelines follow a **Model -> Fit (Train) -> Predict** paradigm, where a data set/model of data is used to train the algorithm.
 Once the algorithm has been trained, the model and algorithm can be used to make actual predictions.

-Ask students what they think machine learning can do?
-Ask what ideas they have as to why someone would go through the effort of using advanced statistical algorithms when a developer can just use Monte Carlo simulations to make predictions?
+Now, ask students what they think machine learning can do.
+Why would someone bother using advanced statistical algorithms, when a developer could just use Monte Carlo simulations to make predictions?

-* **Answer** Typically, when working with an algorithm, a developer has to tweak and configure the algorithm to create the most accurate and precise results for a given use case.
+* **Answer** When working with an algorithm, a developer usually has to tweak and configure it to create the most accurate results for a given use case.
 This requires a lot of manual work.

-  * Machine learning completely removes this need, as the program will continuously learn from data/its results and make adjustments on the fly.

-  * This allows for the algorithm to perform more robustly and change dynamically based on the data it is processing.
+  * Machine learning completely removes this need, as the program continuously learns from data and can make adjustments on the fly.
+This allows for the algorithm to perform more robustly and change dynamically based on the data it is processing.
 These types of algorithms are classified as **intelligent algorithms**.

-Define **intelligent algorithms** for students.
-Explain that **intelligent algorithms** use data to modify behaviour.
-With **intelligent algorithms**, the behaviour of the algorithm changes as data is processed and predictions are made.
+Explain to students that an intelligent algorithm uses data to modify behaviour.
+As data is processed and predictions are made, the behaviour of the algorithm changes.

-* **Intelligent algorithms** use pre-existing data to learn and make decisions on how to configure and adapt its behaviour for the most accurate and precise prediction.
+* **Intelligent algorithms** use pre-existing data to learn and make decisions on how to configure and adapt behaviour for the most accurate and precise prediction.

 * **Intelligent algorithms** are used to fuel **machine learning**, **predictive analytics**, and **artificial intelligence**.

 Explain the similarities and differences between machine learning, predictive analytics, and artificial intelligence.

 * Machine learning has two approaches to using **intelligent algorithms**:

   * One approach is **supervised learning**, which involves a programmer feeding the valuable algorithm data to learn from and make predictions.